Step-By-Step Guide: Swimming Starts Off Blocks

 That's the final stage before swimmers break the water surface.
 Here, depending on the stroke, athlete initiates movements with their legs and arms.

-Freestyle, backstroke, and butterfly all have the same underwater phase: dolphin kick in a streamlined position.
-The breaststroke underwater phase, a pullout, consists of a powerful pull down with arms and one breaststroke kick.
+Freestyle, backstroke, and butterfly all have the same underwater phase: a dolphin kick in a streamlined position.
+The breaststroke underwater phase, a pullout, consists of a powerful pulldown with arms and one breaststroke kick.

-The key here is to transfer all the speed and power into the first stroke that will set you up for a good race.
+The key here is to transfer all the speed and power into the first stroke to set you up for a good race.

 fast start off blocks